NazmulHossain2905/My-app-react-native/README.md

 I made this application for testing purpose.

-## Uses 3rd party library on this project
+## Uses 3rd party library to this project

 #### React native maps